-- If you use the PROTECTED keyword for a load region it prevents:

-- Overlapping of load regions.

-- Veneer sharing.

-- String sharing with the --merge option.

-- If you use the OVERLAY keyword for a region, no other execution region can reuse a veneer placed in an overlay execution region.
+- If you use the PROTECTED attribute for a load region it prevents: - Overlapping of load regions. - Veneer sharing. - String sharing with the --merge option. - If you use the AUTO\OVERLAY attribute for a region, no other execution region can reuse a veneer placed in an overlay execution region. - If you use the OVERLAY attribute for a region, no other execution region can reuse a veneer placed in an overlay execution region.